 There may be occasions after the completion of formal course work when doctoral students wish to seek private, individual clinical supervision from a member of the faculty.
-Before approaching a faculty member with such a request, students must have already successfully completed all required Practica and have successfully passed all qualifying exams.
+Before approaching a faculty member with such a request, students must have already successfully completed all required practicums and have successfully passed all portfolios.
 Since such supervision is not considered part of the curriculum, the contract between the student and the supervisor, including frequency of meetings, responsibilities, and costs, will be settled privately.
-The department stipulates that faculty may not provide private, clinical supervision for students if they serve as supervisor or reader on the student's Applied Clinical Project.

-A licensure exam review is provided by the Department and outside professional firm at various times throughout the year to support our alumni in becoming licensed and working in the MFT field.
+The Department stipulates that faculty members may not provide private clinical supervision for students whose dissertations they are chairing or serving on as readers.
+The Department works closely with an outside professional firm that conducts licensure exam reviews on campus throughout the year, offering a discount to students.
+This process is designed to support students and alumni in becoming licensed in the MFT field.